gvwilson/thirdbit/_posts/2008/2008-12-26-articles-id-like-to-write-in-the-next-489-days.md

 [2] Companies like <a href="http://www.nitido.com">Nitido</a>, the <a href="http://www.jonahgroup.com">Jonah Group</a>, <a href="http://www.ideeinc.com">Idee</a>, and <a href="http://www.rogers.com">Rogers</a> have kindly donated a few thousand dollars each to keep things like <a href="http://www.drproject.org">DrProject</a> going, as have  <a href="http://www.dgp.toronto.edu/~ravin/">several</a> <a href="http://www.cs.toronto.edu/~sme">of my</a> <a href="http://www3.fis.utoronto.ca/~yu/">fellow</a> <a href="http://www.cs.toronto.edu/~lilien/">professors</a>,  but a $24K grant from <a href="http://www.mathworks.com">The MathWorks</a> is the only "research" funding I've been able to raise.

-[3] As <a href="http://pyre.third-bit.com/blog/archives/1857.html">I said yesterday</a>, I'm looking for a mentor in the Toronto area who can show me how to do this.
+[3] As I said yesterday, I'm looking for a mentor in the Toronto area who can show me how to do this.